threefoldtech/info_grid/src/concepts/tfgrid_by_design.md

 # Introduction

 Before starting a project on the TFGrid, it can be well worth it to consider the overall design of the grid itself, and to ponder the potential solution designs you can come up with to ensure reliable and resilient deployments.
-This text will explore the different components of the TFGrid as well as its inherent design in order to provide suffucient information for system administrators to deploy effective and reliable solutions.
+This text will explore the different components of the TFGrid as well as its inherent design in order to provide sufficient information for system administrators to deploy effective and reliable solutions.
 We will also cover the three main categories of solutions that can be built on top of the TFGrid.

 ## TFGrid by Design

 At its core, the TFGrid is composed of thousands of 3Nodes.
 3Nodes provide storage, compute and network units to the TFGrid.
 By design, 3Nodes are not reliable in themselves, in the sense that a 3Node online today could be offline tomorrow if hardware or connection failures arise.
 This reality is inherent to any cloud enterprises.
 But this does not mean that reliability is not possible on the TFGrid.
 To the contrary, the TFGrid is composed of different components that can be utilized to provide reliability in all aspects of the grid: storage, compute and network.
-It is the role of the system administrator to develop solutions that will be in themselves reliable.
+It is the role of the system administrator to develop solutions that will be reliable in themselves.

-A myriad of possibilities and configurations are possible within the TFGrid ecosystem and by understanding the interconnected between the grid components, one can knowingly build a solid deployment that will respond to the needs of each project.
+A myriad of possibilities and configurations are possible within the TFGrid ecosystem and by understanding the interconnectedness between the grid components, one can knowingly build a solid deployment that will respond to the needs of a given project.

 ## Capacity and Connectivity

-When it comes to deployments we must consider two major aspects of the internet infrastructure: capacity and connectivity.
-While capacity can be taught as the individual computers and servers building the grid, that we call 3Nodes, where information is processed and stored, connectivity can be taught as the links and information transfers between two computers and servers.
+When it comes to deployments, we must consider two major aspects of the Internet infrastructure: capacity and connectivity.
+While capacity can be thought as the individual 3Nodes building the grid, where information is processed and stored within those computers and servers, connectivity can be thought as the links and information transfers between the 3Nodes and the public Internet.

 As a general consideration, the TFGrid works mostly on the capacity side, whereas a 3Node will always be connected to the Internet by ways of different Internet Service Providers (ISP) depending on the farmer's location and resources.
-The 3Nodes provide storage and compute units where users can store information on SSD and HDD disks and they can exercise compute processes by ways of the CPU running the 3Nodes.
+The 3Nodes provide storage and compute units where users can store information on SSD and HDD disks and where they can generate compute processes with CPUs.
 Another major component of the TFGrid would be network units.
-While as said before the TFGrid does not provide directly connectivity as per the traditional ISP services, elements such as gateways and wireguard VPNs are further related to network units than compute or storage units.
+While, as said before, the TFGrid does not provide directly connectivity as per the traditional ISP services, elements such as gateways and Wireguard VPNs are further related to network units than compute or storage units.

-To build a reliable deployment on the TFGrid, you need to take into consider the three different types of unit on the TFGrid: storage, compute and network.
+To build a reliable deployment on the TFGrid, you need to take into consideration the three different types of unit on the TFGrid: storage, compute and network.
 Let's delve into these a little bit more.

 # TFGrid Main Components Overview and Examples

 We provide here an overview of the main components of the TFGrid.
-We also provide some examples for each main components to help the reader graps a clear understanding of the TF Ecosystem.
-By understanding the different components of the TFGrid, the system administrators will be able to deploy resilient solutions on the TFGrid.
+We also provide some examples for each main components in order for the reader to obtain a clear understanding of the TF Ecosystem.
+By understanding the different components of the TFGrid, system administrators will be able to deploy resilient, redundant and reliable solutions on the grid.

-The TFGrid disposes of different components that can provide reliability, redundancy and resilience for storage, compute and network units.

 ## Storage Units

 Storage units are related to the data stored in SSD and HDD disks.
 The Quantum Safe Filesystem (QSFS) technology developed by ThreeFold ensures redundancy and resilience in storage units.
-Another way to achieve redundancy in the storage category would be to deploy a solution with real-time synced databases of two or more 3nodes connected via a wireguard VPN.

 If one disk of the QSFS array goes offline, the rest of the system can still function at 100%.
 To the contrary, if a user stores information on one single 3Node and this 3Node has a drastic disk failure, the user will lose the data.
+Another way to achieve redundancy in the storage category would be to deploy a solution with real-time synced databases of two or more 3nodes connected via a wireguard VPN.

+Let's explore some storage components of the ThreeFold Grid.

 ### 0-DB-FS